Provision TLS certificates for your internal Tailscale services

 Tailscale now makes it easy to obtain certificates for nodes in your tailnet.

 Nodes generate a certificate private key and a Let’s Encrypt account private key, while the Tailscale client, via API calls to the Tailscale control plane, sets the TXT record needed for your nodes to complete a DNS-01 challenge.
-A certificate can be generated for each node on your network, and the Tailscale client will automatically renew them as needed.

 To enable this feature, make sure you’re running Tailscale v1.14 or later, and go to the Settings page of the admin console.